top of page

 Developer: Friedemann

-Without restrictions of in-game currency or periodic building permissions, this pixelated design simulator gives you complete free reign.
-Without goal or endings, the game drives you to keep playing by letting your mind and hands wander.
+Without restrictions on in-game currency or periodic building permissions, this pixelated design simulator game gives you complete free reign.
+Without goals or endings, this art game drives you to keep playing by letting your mind and hands wander.

 4. Chicory: A Colorful Tale